 I remember a mom taking the time to ask me what kind of soda I liked and bringing me a drink at the beginning of my afternoon session.
 I remember homemade goodies appearing on my desk more than once.
 And I still have the handwritten notes of appreciation from parents and the pictures from my students.
 Little things mean so much.

-I haven’t been in the classroom for 5 years now.
+I haven’t been in the classroom for 7 years now.
 I loved my decade in the classroom but now, I love my role as a stay-at-home mom.
-It’s a little different this year since my oldest is heading off to Kindergarten.
+It’s a little different this year since my second born is heading off to Kindergarten.
 My role is truly reversed.
-I’m the mom sending my child off to Kindergarten.
+I’m no longer the Kindergarten teacher but the mom sending my child off to Kindergarten.
 How did this day get here so quickly?
-Yet Nathan is so excited about Kindergarten and he has a wonderful teacher at St. Paul’s Lutheran School.
-I know he will have a great year.

 Now that I am on the other side of the classroom door, I want to be a mom who takes the time to show my appreciation for teachers – all year long!
-For this reason, I came up with a simple note to give to Nathan’s teacher.
-I’m calling it “My Favorite Things Printable List”.
+For this reason, I came up with a simple note to give to the kid’s teachers.